CLSherrod/clsherrod.github.io/_posts/2018-04-30-living-miami-vice-lifestyle-without-the-drugs.md

 I carried those VHS tapes with all my moves for the next twenty-something years.
 Finally selling them on Craigslist since I could get a digital stream and I was planning to travel around the world slowly.

 And I was writing with a view of the Caribbean recently.
-This view in fact.

 And the Miami Vice Theme came up on my AppleTV and bam, flashback to when I was a kid in snowy Alaska.